adaniefei/AccessMath_Pose/README.md

  - pandas

 ### C files
-The c file * * needs to be re-compile for non-windows users.
-We provide a valid version of the file for users of Python 3.6+ 64-bits for windows user.
+The c file *accessmath_lib.c* needs to be re-compile for non-windows users.
+We provide a valid version *accessmath_lib.o* of the file for users of Python 3.6+ 64-bits for windows user.

 ### Speaker Action Annotation
 #### Export Frames(required for annotation tools)